min2ha/ukwa-site/content/target/68434/index.en.md

   "subject": "Brexit"
 }

-# BBC News: All eyes now on Cabinet Brexit decision

 Comments on a planned meeting of the full Cabinet in early July 2018 at Chequers at which Theresa May hoped that the Tories could resolve their differences and agree a detailed offer to the EU.